Jewish prayer: Minyan (quorum)

 Members of the Israel Defense Forces' Givati Brigade pray the Evening Service (Ma'ariv) at the Western Wall, October 2010.

-Individual prayer is considered acceptable, but prayer with a quorum of ten Jewish adults—a minyan—is the most highly recommended form of prayer and is required for some prayers.
+Individual prayer is considered acceptable, but prayer with a quorum of ten Jewish men—a minyan—is the most highly recommended form of prayer and is required for some prayers.
 An adult in this context means over the age of 12 or 13 (bat or bar mitzvah).
 Judaism had originally counted only men in the minyan for formal prayer, on the basis that one does not count someone who is not obligated to participate.
-The rabbis had exempted women from almost all time-specific positive mitzvot (commandments), including those parts of the prayer that cannot be recited without a quorum, due to women in the past being bound up in an endless cycle of pregnancy, birthing and nursing from a very early age.
-Orthodox Judaism still follows this reasoning and excludes women from the minyan.
+The rabbis had exempted women from almost all time-specific positive mitzvot (commandments), including those parts of the prayer that cannot be recited without a quorum, due to women in the past having duties with children.
+Orthodox Judaism still follows this reasoning.

 Since 1973, Conservative congregations have overwhelmingly become egalitarian and count women in the minyan.
 A very small number of congregations that identify themselves as Conservative have resisted these changes and continue to exclude women from the minyan.
 Those Reform and Reconstructionist congregations that consider a minyan mandatory for communal prayer, count both men and women for a minyan.
-All denominations of Judaism except for Orthodox Judaism ordain female rabbis and cantors.
+Orthodox Judaism ordains male rabbis and cantors.

 There is a publicly said prayer, called Birkhat HaGomel, for giving thanks for surviving an illness or danger. which, in addition to needing a Minyan, also needs a Torah scroll taken out for a scheduled Torah reading.